SamuelEl09/Python-CRUD/README.md

     ```

 2. **CRUD Operations:**
-    * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
+    * **Create:** Add a new Product record, for example, a new product in a inventory management system, providing details like name, price, stock, descriptive, category and sales.
-    * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
+    * **Read:** Search and retrieve prodcut information by product_id
-    * **Update:** Modify customer details, such as updating their address or contact details.
+    * **Update:** Modify product details, such as updating their name, price, stock, descriptive, category and sales.
-    * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).
+    * **Delete:** Remove a product record from the system.

 ## Data Model
-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
+This project utilizes a List Of Dictionary data type to represent Product data.
 The following fields are typically stored:
+   * [id]: (Int) - Unique Key for Product
+   * [name]: (String) - for product's name
+   * [description]: (String) - for the description of product
+   * [price]: (Integer) - price of the product
-   * [Field 1]: (Data type) - Description of the field's purpose in the business context.
+   * [stock]: (Integer) - stock of the available product
-   * [Field 2]: (Data type) - Description of the field's purpose in the business context.
+   * [category]: (string) - category of the product
-   * ...
-(List all relevant fields)
+   * [sales]: (int) - total products that had been sold

 ## Contributing
 We welcome contributions to this project!
-Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.
+Please feel free to open a pull request, sent to samuelelia0907@gmail.com or submit an issue if you encounter any problems or have suggestions for improvements.